turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 * We can add these sample credentials to our `application.yml` and source them from the app's `ENV` so that they stay out of our source code

+Walkthrough:

+* use https://github.com/turingschool-examples/oauth-workshop as starting point
+* add VCR
+* create a user in Dev
+* Pull that user's credentials from the DB and add them to `config/application.yml`
+* Use OmniAuth mocking in test to create a logged in user
+* for that user, provide the sample credentials as its token and secret
+* add `before_record` VCR hook to avoid recording these by deleting the `Authorization` HTTP Header